Vance County, North Carolina: Demographics

 When originally established in 1881, the population of Vance County was approximately 9,000.
 From 1930 through 1970, the rural county population declined and growth slowed markedly as many blacks migrated to the North for better jobs and other opportunities in the Great Migration.
 Combined with other economic changes, this resulted in the county losing what had been its large African-American majority by the late 20th century.
 In the early 21st century, the white and black populations are nearly equal.

-2020 census
+2010/2020 censuses

-As of the 2020 United States census, there were 42,578 people, 16,875 households, and 11,163 families residing in the county.
+As of the 2020 census, there were 42,578 people, 16,875 households, and 11,163 families residing in the county.